matt-42/silicon/README.md

 assert(r.status == 200);
 ```

-Javascript Remove Client
+Javascript Remote Client
 =========================

-Silicon also provide a automaticaly generated javascript client.
+Silicon also provides an automaticaly generated javascript client.
 The js source can be
 served directly served from the api:

 ```c++